fontcala/libdl/README.md

 ```
 in the build folder (just like in the CI).
 The important target is pybindings, this generates the python wrapper module.

-Then open Jupyter notebook in the folder /python and run the script pythontest.ipynb.
-This file runs an Example architecture with parameters that seem to work. the code for this architecture can be seen in the file /python/main.cpp in the method, but looks like this:
+Then open Jupyter notebook in the folder /python and run the script Classifier_MNIST_Deliverable (this one is simple, big strides and no max pool, but gets good enough results) or Classifier_MNIST_Experimental (this one achieves better results by adding maxpooling and smaller strides, it is also slower).
+This files run an Example architecture with parameters that seem to work. the code for this architecture can be seen in the file /python/ClassifierExamples.h (lowest level example without network helper to run the code), but looks like this:
 ```

     // Conv 1